Outcomes4Me Secures $21M in Funding Learn more >>

-Not all prostate cancers are the same.
-Some grow so slowly they may never pose a serious threat, while others are more aggressive and require immediate action.
-This is why a simple diagnosis of “prostate cancer” is only the beginning of the story.
-Your oncology team will work to determine the cancer’s specific “personality” by classifying it into a risk group.
-This process is central to modern, personalized cancer care, moving away from a one-size-fits-all approach.
-Knowing the different risk groups prostate cancer falls into allows you and your doctor to tailor a treatment strategy that is right for your specific diagnosis, your health, and your life.
+A prostate cancer diagnosis is just the beginning of the story.
+Some cancers grow so slowly they may never pose a serious threat, while others are more aggressive and require immediate action.
+To make an informed decision about treatment, your oncology team first determines the cancer’s specific “personality” by classifying it.
+This is central to personalized care.
+Understanding the different risk groups prostate cancer falls into—and learning what high-risk prostate cancer means for you—allows you and your doctor to tailor a strategy that fits your specific diagnosis, your health, and your life.

 View your personalized treatment plan in the Outcomes4Me app